dheerajvats21/Java-Basics/JVM - Memory Management.md

 3) if using Java Native interface (JNI) or synch monitors doing locking , Those are also live

 **What objects are kept live during GC ?**
-So any object with reference form live root is kept live during GC. ref from live rooted objects are also kept live if refs from old gen to young ones, they are also kept live.
+- So any object with reference form live root is kept live during GC.
+- References from live rooted objects are also kept live.
+(Even if references from old gen to young ones, they are also kept live.
 Why?
-Because there might be an object in the old generation whose reference has been destroyed, but since it’s present in the old gen, therefore all the objects in the young generation that are referred from this old gen object must be preserved.
+Since it is present in the old gen .. it is considered live thus its childeren should also be considered live, therefore all the objects in the young generation that are referred from this old gen object must be preserved.)

 But how.
-Does it scans old gen space ..
+Does it start from root Set and while traversing also scans old gen space ..??
 No..
-Uses CArd tables.
+Uses Card tables.

 ### What Is a Cardtable and How Is It Used in Garbage Collection